-Policy IN9 To maintain the River Gowran free from inappropriate development and to discourage its culverting or realignment Policy IN1 0 To ensure that no additional surface water drainage is permitted through the existing pipeline running through Bradóg Way Obj.
-IN11 To address the flooding at Rockfield through the Roadworks programme Obj.
-IN12 To address the flooding issues at Bradóg Way and to pursue appropriate remedies, to prevent the recurrence of flooding
+Policy IN9 To maintain the River Gowran free from inappropriate development and to discourage its culverting or realignment Policy IN10 To ensure that no additional surface water drainage is permitted through the existing pipeline running through Bradóg Way Policy IN11 Any development proposal on or adjacent to the floodplain shall be subject to a detailed flood risk assessment Obj.
+IN12 Obj.
+IN13 To address the flooding at Rockfield through the Roadworks programme To address the flooding issues at Bradóg Way and to pursue appropriate remedies, to prevent the recurrence of flooding